martinring/thesis/src/5-Partitioning.md

 ### EA-based Verification Run Time Analysis {#sec:ea_sol}

-In the following, we describe how EAs can be utilized for the optimization problem defined above.
+In the following, we describe how EAs can be utilised for the optimization problem defined above.
 Recall that we are interested in keeping the set
 $X$ of variables to be fixed as small as possible while the average verification run time $\AvgTphi X$ remains feasible for the reasoning